D7Carivs/Trilogy-Bootcamp-Homework/week-01/README.md

 10. What day between October 2019 to September 2020 had the highest media attacks associated with Daily Web Application Attacks?
 August 5,2020 ahd the highest media web app attacks.

-Security 101 Homework: Cybersecurity Threat Landscape Part 3: Verizon Data Breaches Investigation Report
+## Part 3: Verizon Data Breaches Investigation Report
 In this part, use the Verizon Data Breaches Investigation Report plus independent research to answer the below questions.
 ______________________________________________________________________
 1. What is the difference between an incident and a breach?
 An incident is the violation of an organizations security policy where a breach is a confirmed break in.